Aman12457/Stock_Prediction/README.md

-This project is about predicting the price of amazon stock using Machine Learning.
+This project is about forecasting  the price of amazon stock using LSTM model.